 In the end, your plastic injection molding machine will determine which machine would be best suited for your project.
 Larger presses can accommodate larger molds and multi-cavity molds often reducing the cost per part.
 However, larger molds are more expensive.
 Choosing the right press size can balance the upfront tooling expenditures with long-term manufacturing costs.

 The Machinery Center, also known as MCI was founded in 1990 by both Richard Stone and Richard Todd.
-Combined they have over 60+ years’ experience in both the Plastics and Metal Industry.
-They are proud to be the leading providers as well as the largest “stocking” dealer of quality pre-owned equipment for the US, Mexico, Canada and Overseas Market.
+They have over 60+ years’ experience combined in both the Plastics and Metal Industry.
+They are the leading providers as well as the largest “stocking” dealer of quality pre-owned equipment for the US, Mexico, Canada and Overseas Market.
 Call us at (561) 953-9100 and we will be happy to help you.

-We carry a wide assortment of injection molding machines from many different manufacturers.
+We carry a wide assortment of injection molding machines from many different tonnages and manufacturers.
 Click on one of the links below to see the manufacturers and injection molding machines the offer.

 Injection Molders 10 To 100 Ton